Security-Onion-Solutions/securityonion-docs/homenet.rst

 A node can be assigned either the global homenet or its own homenet.

-By default, a node will use the global homenet pillar value if it is defind in the global pillar file (``/opt/so/saltstack/local/pillar/global.sls``) under ``global:hnmanager``.
+By default, a node will use the global homenet pillar value if it is defined in the global pillar file (``/opt/so/saltstack/local/pillar/global.sls``) under ``global:hnmanager``.

 ::